cezarpauna/TestRepoCreation/README.md

 # Local Coffee Shop

 Welcome to our Local Coffee Shop!

+## About Us
-We serve the best coffee in town, along with delicious pastries.
-Check out our menu below:
+We are dedicated to providing you with the best coffee and pastries in town.

 ## Our Menu
 - Espresso